 NOTICE: FUTURECASTS BOOKS

-Explaining the Great Depression and failures of "New" Keynesian interest rate suppression policy without ideological clap trap, theory confirmation bias or political spin.
+Explaining the Great Depression, its Trade War, and failures of "New" Keynesian interest rate suppression policy without ideological clap trap, theory confirmation bias or political spin.

 "Understanding the Economic Basics &

 Wealth of Nations.
 Ricardo: Principles.

 Vol. 12, No. 12, 12/1/10